stermmoore/stream-manager/README.md

 - Run Docker build in the directory containing the Dockerfile
 - Tag and Push the container to ECR
 - Create the DynamoDb table 'user-streams' with a key of userName (string)
-- Create an ECS Cluster (I did this using the Get Started wizzard, selecting the custom container and inputting the image URI from ECR)
+- Create an ECS Cluster (I did this using the Get Started wizard, selecting the custom container and inputting the image URI from ECR)

 # Scalability